Ghana's Supreme Court rejects opposition challenge to 2012 vote

 “Although an important element of uncertainty has been removed with the court verdict, it is unlikely that we will see a significant market impact,” said Razia Khan, Africa analyst at Standard Chartered bank.
 “Investors will pay careful attention to any measures aimed at achieving fiscal consolidation.”

-Reporting by Kwasi Kpodo; Writing by Daniel Flynn; Editing by Bate Felix, Mark Heinrich and Cynthia Osterman
+Reporting by Kwasi Kpodo; Writing by Daniel Flynn; Editing by Bate Felix and Mark Heinrich